theopn/dotfiles/README.md

 #### Neovim

-My IDE for most languages except for Java.
-All my configurations are written in Lua, and packages are managed by Packer.
+My IDE for most languages except for Java, note taker, and so much more.
+Configuration is written 99% in Lua.

 #### tmux

-Prefix changed from `C-b` to `C-a`.
+Prefix changed from `C-b` to `C-a`, status bar with some information.

 #### Vim